Art of the Blueprint

 What are Blueprints?

-Blueprints are data structures for the objects in your Base.
+Blueprints are the data schemas for the objects in your Base.
 Think of them as custom forms with custom data fields.
 You can create and customize Blueprints for:

 The Core Blueprint